 Fall Leaves are plentiful in my neighborhood, and I don't even have to rake them!
 My neighbors do the work for me, and just bring over bag after bag of lovely ash, oak, maple, linden, cottonwood, and apple leaves.
 We unbag them into a huge pile up against the south side of the house under a plum tree, where they suppress weeds.
 We use them the rest of the year to mix with the high-nitrogen stuff (manure, kitchen scraps, coffee grounds) in the compost, to mulch our flowerbeds and the vegetable garden, and to give back to our neighbors when they decide they want to use some to mulch their own gardens.

 Alfalfa hay adds a bit of nitrogen to the soil, and comes off a bale in compressed flakes that are thick enough to stay in place and really suppress weeds (a good thing because it usually contains weed seeds).
 Alfalfa hay protects garden soil for the winter, is easy to rake off in the spring, and is great in the compost.
 Once you decide to use this method, though, commit to stick with it.
 Alfalfa will bring weed seeds in, so once in awhile you'll need to toss another flake down here or there to smother them if they pop up.
-(If you can find it - it's now out of print - read The No-Work Garden Book by Ruth Stout.
+(If you can find it - I read it in 1979 but it's now out of print - read The No-Work Garden Book by Ruth Stout.
 She never dug or did anything to the soil but keep it buried in alfalfa mulch.
 The worms did all her soil work for her, and if a weed popped up, she just tossed another flake of hay on it!)